-- Specialized services are available to students if they are troubled either by their own or someone else's abuse of alcohol or drugs.
-Various individual and group counseling programs are offered, including a court-approved program for those who have received a DUI citation.
-This program is offered as necessary throughout the calendar year. - Safe Summer Send-Off: In conjunction with the university's Health Center, students and staff are given the opportunity to wear "Fatal Vision" goggles to simulate some effects of alcohol consumption.
-This program is offered annually at the end of the spring semester. - National Collegiate Alcohol Awareness Week: A mock vehicle rescue and DWI arrest are staged to demonstrate the effects of driving while intoxicated.
+- National Collegiate Alcohol Awareness Week: A mock vehicle rescue and DWI arrest are staged to demonstrate the effects of driving while intoxicated.
 The activity is held in conjunction with the university's Counseling Center and the Baltimore County Fire Department.
 This program is offered annually during the spring semester - Rape Aggression Defense (RAD): This is a nationally known and respected program of realistic self-defense tactics and techniques for women.
 The R.A.D.
 System is a comprehensive, women-only course that begins with awareness, prevention, risk reduction and risk avoidance, while progressing on to the basics of hands-on defense training.
 This is taught to students, faculty, and staff in a cooperative arrangement with the Student Government Association.
-This program is offered at a minimum of twice a year in the spring and fall semester. - Operation ID: Engravers are made available at most outreach events and may be loaned to community members.
+This program is offered at a minimum of twice a year in the spring and fall semester.

+- Operation ID: Engravers are made available at most outreach events and may be loaned to community members.
 TUPD encourages the public to engrave valuables in an effort to prevent theft and assist in recovering stolen property. - Crime Prevention through Environmental Design (CPTED) and Security Surveys: Agency employees evaluate security related matters and make suggestions for improvements in physical security systems.
 This includes night walks to evaluate lighting and foliage, reviewing construction and renovation plans, and conducting related surveys of various academic, administrative, and support facilities on campus.
-This program is offered as requested with a night walk occurring, at a minimum, twice annually in the fall and spring semesters.

-- GOTCHA Program: Printed notices are left in areas and offices that are discovered to be inappropriately unsecured or unlocked.
-This program occurs throughout the calendar year. - TUPD Web Page: The agency's website is regularly updated with crime prevention tips, crime statistics, crime alerts, and the agency's newsletter. - TUPD Facebook Account: - TUPD YouTube Account; - Emergency Telephones: Anyone on campus may use the direct-connect, emergency "blue light" telephones that are strategically placed throughout campus to report emergencies or request police services. - TU Today Towson University's daily email digest, Towson Tigers Today.
-Safety messages are regularly sent and Police/Community Outreach events promoted through this all-campus email digest.
+This program is offered as requested with a night walk occurring, at a minimum, twice annually in the fall and spring semesters. - GOTCHA Program: Printed notices are left in areas and offices that are discovered to be inappropriately unsecured or unlocked.
+This program occurs throughout the calendar year. - TUPD Web Page: The agency's website is regularly updated with crime prevention tips, crime statistics, crime alerts, and the agency's newsletter. - TUPD Facebook Account; - TUPD YouTube Account: - Emergency Telephones: Anyone on campus may use the direct-connect, emergency "blue light" telephones that are strategically placed throughout campus to report emergencies or request police services. - TU Today Towson University's daily email digest, Towson Tigers Today.
+Safety messages are regularly sent, and Police/Community Outreach events promoted through this all-campus email digest.

-• Brochures, pamphlets and handouts distributed each year to students, staff and faculty.
+• Brochures, pamphlets and handouts are distributed each year to students, staff and faculty.

 - New Employee Orientations - TUPD Crime Prevention Brochure - Outsmarting Crime A personal guide to safer living - Street Sense It's Common Sense - TUPD Workplace Safety - Take Crime Prevention to Work - Flyer concerning the Rape, Aggression, Defense (RAD) Program on campus - Towson University Emergency Resources Guide - TU4U, Open Houses, and Student Orientations - Towson University Policies and Procedures Guide current year's issue - Fire Safety on Campus - Fairy Tale Brochure Myths about seat belt use - 08 If you Blow It, You Blew It - Sexual Assault Anyone can be a victim - STAR Center (Sexual Trauma Treatment Advocacy and Recovery Center) Safety Tips; concerning reducing the risk of becoming a victim of sexual assault - TUPD general information flyer Phone numbers, website, Clery Information. - Resources for Survivors of Sexual Misconduct - Pedestrian Safety Violation warning cards for pedestrians and drivers who violate pedestrian safety laws.
-These initiatives are developed and pursued throughout the calendar year. - Pedestrian Safety Statistics Card Provides information on pedestrian related accidents involving injury or fatality in the Towson area and on campus.
+These initiatives are developed and pursued throughout the calendar year.

+Pedestrian Safety Statistics Card - Provides information on pedestrian related accidents involving injury or fatality in the Towson area and on campus.
 Provides safety tips for pedestrians and motorists.
 This information is distributed throughout pedestrian safety initiatives.